 If budget is your main concern about the ways of improving the lawn, this is the least expensive way.
 The average price for a 5kg bag is around $60.
 To cover around 100 square meters of yard, you need approximately 1kg of seeds.

 Add on the fertilizer and the cost of delivery, and you’d be looking at less than $100 for a new lawn.

 Grass Seed Timing

 Ideally, you want to start right before the peak season for grass growing.
-This will boost the growth and allow the roots to establish as quickly as possible.
+This will boost the growth and allow the roots to be established as quickly as possible.